How Prevalent is Autism?

 Does Autism Change as Individuals Get Older?

 Many individuals experience a reduction in symptoms as they age and they are better able to manage.
 During typical growth, puberty, and young adulthood an individual’s body changes.
 Therapies and medications may have to be adapted to an individual’s growing body in order to remain effective in reducing symptoms.
-In addition, during adolescence
+In addition, during adolescence in particular, some individuals on the spectrum experience a change in behavior or may begin to exhibit signs of anxiety or depression.
+Seek information and assistance from a professional if you notice changes that seem out of the ordinary for the individual.

 After high school, many individuals continue on through a young adult program so they can receive services through the age of 21 from the public school system.
 Some individuals graduate from high school or a young adult program and continue on to college or trade school.
+Please refer to our reference page for individuals 18 or older for more information.

 After school, many individuals will seek employment.
 Though many individuals are capable of working, they may not have found an effective support system to help them be successful in the work environment.